overlay-market/OIPs/notes/note-3.md

 ## Context

 In order to take positions on markets offered by the protocol, traders need to lock the settlement currency of the system (OVL).
 For traders that don't want price exposure to OVL but still wish to take a position on a market, they should be able to construct a "portfolio" that hedges out OVL price risk with respect to another currency like ETH.
-Below, I'll address how to construct this type of portfolio as a combination of different positions on separate Overlay markets.
+Below, we address how to construct this type of portfolio as a combination of different positions on separate Overlay markets.

 Assume our initial liquidity mining phase is successful, and we're able to bootstrap $20M+ in liquidity on spot markets for the OVL-ETH pair.
 A [manipulation-resistant TWAP](note-2) on ETH-OVL can then be offered as an additional (inverse) market to trade on Overlay.
 There are significant benefits to this: